Working in fear: COVID hits hard in Holmes, Stark meatpacking plants

-(Editor’s note: This is Part 3 of a three-part series exploring coronavirus outbreaks that sickened hundreds of immigrant workers at meatpacking plants across Northeast Ohio.
-This installment explores the conduct of Case Farms, the site of the region’s two largest outbreaks.)
+This is final story in a three-part series exploring coronavirus outbreaks that sickened hundreds of immigrant workers at meatpacking plants across Northeast Ohio.
+This installment explores the conduct of Case Farms, the site of the region’s two largest outbreaks.

 As Ohioans sheltered in place across the state in late March, one woman was still getting up every morning to go to work, and she was terrified.